 Women who are able to form a trusting relationship with a care provider of their choosing are shown to have an increased level of satisfaction and lower levels of postnatal depression.
 And it makes total sense.
 When a woman knows who will be looking after her and nurturing her during probably one of the most vulnerable moments of her life, it’s no wonder she is going to feel safer and more at-ease to just do her good ol’ birthing thing.

 2. Work through past trauma and fears, piece by piece

 Even though it’s true that every birth experience is unique, it is also true that unresolved birth trauma can directly impact a woman’s perceptions of birth.
 PTSD is real, and can have disastrous effects for women in labour and also postnatally, too.
-For this reason, it’s imperative for pregnant women to be supported to confront and work through any fears that they may have regarding labour or childbirth.
+For this reason, it’s imperative for pregnant women to be supported by professionals and close allies to confront and work through any fears that they may have regarding labour or childbirth.